RobertHechler/RobertHechler/README.md

 - I'm a PhD Student and Vanier Scholar working with [Marty Krkosek](https://krkosek.eeb.utoronto.ca/) at U Toronto
 - I'm broadly interested in how aquatic biodiversity is influenced by changing environments and human disturbances
-- My current projects include:
+- My ongoing projects include:
     - environmental RNA and DNA biomonitoring
     - salmon conservation with the [Musgamagw Dzawada’enuxw Fisheries Group](https://mdfgfisheries.ca/) and [Salmon Coast](https://salmoncoast.org/)
     - nonlinear population dynamics